HudsonNock/Air-Hockey-Sim/README.md

 The first half of the project (the first 8 months) and its full in depth report is linked below.
 This covers the simulation design, vision calibrations, and reinforcement learning setup.
 The second half of the project (last 8 months) is also included, covering the firmware, system dynamics, puck collision dynamics, reinforcement learning updates, and mechanical improvements.
 The project was spaced with a four month break between the two halves.

-First Half of Project: [Final Report](docs/2509-AIAirHockey-FinalReport.pdf) Second Half of the Project: [Final Report](docs/2550__AI_Air_Hockey_Final_Report.pdf)
+First Half of Project: [Final Report](docs/2509-AIAirHockey-FinalReport.pdf) <br>
+Second Half of the Project: [Final Report](docs/2550__AI_Air_Hockey_Final_Report.pdf)

 Below we give short outlines for each system, many of the technical details are outlined in the final report.
-Note that this repo contains all of my personal code across the 4 branches, see https://github.com/AIAirHockey for mallet system ID code and puck motion differential equation fitting code.
+Note that this repo contains all of my personal code across the 4 branches, see https://github.com/AIAirHockey for mallet system ID code and code for puck motion differential equation fitting.

 ## Table of Contents